CokeTree3/MusicDatabaseManager/README.md

 Once started, the server operates independently and will synchronize local content with other clients that are connecting to the address of the device.

+By default the binary runs in GUI mode and all interactions can be done through the GUI.
+Support is added for a few launch arguments:

+* `-l <Library_path>` - Specify a path to a library to load, overriding a previously set library path
+* `--no-gui` - Operate in CLI mode (Not required for the CLI-only binary)
+* `-h`, `--help` - Print this explanation of command arguments and usage

 ## Building

 Building the binaries requires CMake to be installed.